git4ananth/C-/PPS4/pps4.md

    class that contains general properties and methods, and then create specific vehicle classes that inherit from Vehicle as well as from each other.
 Create a C++ code snippet for the above scenario that demonstrates inheritance.

+6. **Array**
+   Case1:
+   Input: lectures [][] = {{0, 5}, {1, 2}, {1, 10}}
+   Output: 3
+   1.An education centre runs several batches for various courses in a day.
+Due to the limited number of resources, they want to finalize the minimum number of class rooms needed to run the classes so that no batch of students wait.
+   Given the start time and end time of all batches, design a system that finds the minimum number of class rooms required for the education centre.
+Your system should overload the appropriate operators (wherever if possible).
+   Problem Input: List of start time and end time Problem Output: Minimum number of class rooms required.

+7. **Increment & Decrement**
+   Write a Program to read an odd number N. and overload the Prefix ++ increment operator and Prefix -- decrement operator.